 Q&A: About being a Software Engineer

-When you have been engineering software for 6 years, there are quite a number of lessons that you are bound to have learned over that period of time.
+When you have been engineering software for 6 years, there are quite a number of lessons that you are bound to have learnt over that period of time.
 Meet Tevin Otieno, a software engineer at the Safaricom Innovation Department.
-ADMI caught up with him to learn more about what it takes to be excellent in your chosen field.
+ADMI caught up with him to learn more about what it takes to be an excellent in your chosen field.

 How did it all begin?

 TO: While at a public high school in New York, I realized that one could write basic programs on graphic calculators that we used in class.
 I figured out that this was the easiest way to pass my exams.
 So instead of studying for my science classes, I spent that time learning how to code physics and chemistry formulas into the calculator.
 Eventually, I ended up making a business out of it, I would sell programs to my school mates even for subjects I wasn’t taking.

 I then joined the computer science class and realized there are careers that exist in the programming field.
 Fortunately for me, that was the last cohort of computer science students that were enrolled into the program, it was scrapped that year.

 Once done with high school, I joined Northeastern University and my second job was at a healthcare insurance company in Boston.
 I wrote this algorithm that helped the company to encrypt tax IDs (social security numbers) for testing.
 When testing, you need client data but you don’t want to use people’s real social security number.

 Has your education background helped you in your career?

 TO: My education background taught me the basics that enabled me to go out and build stuff.